Liquor Licensing Division

 There are a variety of ways to submit a new or renewal application to the Department of Excise and Licenses.
 If renewing, make sure to include your business file number.

 - All license applications not available online can be submitted via email, EXLSubmit@denvergov.org.
 When submitting an application, attach all documents about your license application to one email.
 Visit the email application process page for more information on submitting email applications.

 - You can also mail in your application with fees to:

 Department of Excise and License

 201 W Colfax Ave, Dept. 206

 Make checks payable to: Manager of Finance

-3. You may also pay for your applications online or via phone once you have submitted your application to Excise and Licenses.
-We will send you an invoice and you may pay virtually.
-Please visit our online payment process page for more information on how to submit payment for your applications.
+3. You can also pay your fees online or via phone once you have submitted your application.
+We will send an invoice and you can pay virtually.
+Visit the online payment process page for more information.

 Learn more about fingerprinting and background checks

 Learn more about public hearings